People, Not Tech

 What We Do

-PeopleNotTech applies human-centred systems analysis to surface hidden debt and emergent execution risk.
+PeopleNotTech applies human-centred systems analysis to surface latent debt and emergent execution risk.

-For Human, Technical, and Execution Debt — providing structured methods to identify and quantify hidden risks.
+For Human, Technical, and Execution Debt — providing structured methods to identify and quantify non-observable risks.

 Grounded in real failure patterns, not theory — delivering actionable insights based on what actually causes execution to fail.